CreatorX64/this/README.md

 There is no predefined structure under this folder because it contains code that I'm actively working on.
 I sometimes forego the luxury of tidiness in place of speed when I'm working on something new.

 ### this.study

+Some bootcamps advise students to present their final projects in their portfolio.
+Some even go far as to suggest presenting walkthrough projects to hiring managers as something that the student has built independently.
+Though, I think presenting bootcamp projects as part of our portfolios is misleading on two levels: (1) On displaying our skillset to others, and (2) on self-assessing how much we've progressed at a skill.
+Some people seem to be fine creating dedicated repositories for those types of projects, and that's okay.
+All of this is personal opinion, which is another reason why I chose to spare only one place in my GitHub account (which is the subfolder *this.study* in this repository) to hold projects that I wrote **following the guidance of someone else**.

 Projects in this folder are split under two folders: *watchable* and *readable*.
 The projects under *watchable* are projects that I built as part of a course, tutorial, or lesson that I watched.
 The projects under *readable* are projects that I build as part of a book, article, or blog post that I've read.